-Size: Females – 0.51 to 0.74 inches (13 to 19 mm) in length, larger in size than the males; Males – 0.35 to 0.39 inches (9 to 10 mm)
+Size: Females– 0.51 to 0.74 inches (13 to 19 mm) in length, larger in size than the males; Males – 0.35 to 0.39 inches (9 to 10 mm)

 Color: Displaying sexual dimorphism, the males and females differ in color.
 The males are brown or amber, while the females have a black, brown or charcoal grey body.
-Both the sexes have light grey, velvety hair on their abdomen.
+Both sexes have light grey, velvety hair on their abdomen.

-Other characteristic features: The females are also marked with a bulbous or ovoid shaped abdomen that gets distended further post feeding as well as during pregnancy.
+Other characteristic features: The females are also marked with a bulbous or ovoid-shaped abdomen that gets distended further post feeding as well as during pregnancy.
 Their carapace is filled with dusky patches.
 The males, on the other hand, possess a slender body along with long legs.

 Eggs